GoogleChrome/web.dev/src/site/content/en/accessible/color-and-contrast/index.md

 you can use DevTools to simulate various forms of visual impairment, including different types of color blindness.
 Chrome includes an [Emulate Vision Deficiencies feature](https://developers.google.com/web/updates/2020/03/devtools#vision-deficiencies).
-To access it open DevTools and select Rendering, you can then emulate the following color deficiencies.
+To access it open DevTools and then open the **Rendering** tab in the Drawer, you can then emulate the following color deficiencies.

 - Protanopia: the inability to perceive any red light.